You want to know how to start a blog, but more importantly, you want to know how to start a blog and actually make money from it, right?

 – Commission Junction

-Commission Junction, or CJ as it’s often referred to is one of my favorite affiliate networks.
+Commission Junction, or CJ as it’s often referred to is one of my favourite affiliate networks.
 To be completely honest there’s no particular reason why, it’s just a company I’ve been using for years & have never had any problems with.

 They have thousands of advertisers, they have a good tracking platform & most importantly for me they always pay in full & on time.